vdaas/vald/docs/contributing/issue.md

 Please submit the bug report [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Fbug%2C+priority%2Fmedium%2C+team%2Fcore&template=bug_report.md&title=)

-## Feature Request / Proposal

-Feature request and proposal is welcome.

-Before creating the feature request or proposal, please make sure your idea fits the project.

-You can request the feature or propose a new idea and convince the project maintainers to accept your request.

-Please provide the problem and solution associated with the request in as much detail as possible.

-NOTE: If you’d like to contribute to the new feature which may affect the current Vald architecture or design, you should discuss it with the Vald team first.

-Please submit the feature request or proposal [here](https://github.com/vdaas/vald/issues/new?assignees=&labels=type%2Ffeature%2C+priority%2Flow%2C+team%2Fcore&template=feature_request.md&title=)

 ## Security Issue Report

 The Vald team and community have a serious concern about security issues.